Opinion | "Nightflyers" attempts to apply George R.R. Martin's nihilistic realism to science fiction

 Launched in 1992, the Sci-Fi Channel rebranded as the cutesier Syfy, ostensibly for trademark reasons, in 2009.
 But the name change also came with an attitude change.
 More violent, niche series like “Battlestar Galactica” and most of the “Stargate” franchise spinoffs slowly disappeared in favor of lighter, fluffier shows like “Eureka” and “Face Off.”

-With a lot on the line, “Nightflyers” is going for broke — literally.
-It is the most expensive show the channel has ever done to date, and was so pricey that Syfy brought in Netflix as a partner.
+With a lot on the line, “Nightflyers” is going for broke.
+The Hollywood Reporter claims it is the most expensive show the channel has ever done to date, and was so pricey that Syfy brought in Netflix as a partner.
 That’s not to say it’s anywhere near the budget of say, a “Game of Thrones” episode, but it does rival big screen depictions of space.

 For example, the benevolent captain character, Roy Eris (David Ajala), is no wise leader but rather a Howard Hughes-like recluse who only appears as a holographic projection to spy on the crew from his private deck.
 The gene-enhanced, man-made character Melantha Jhirl (Jodie Turner-Smith), is a woman with appetites that somewhat terrify her fellow crew members.
 And the telepathic character Thale (Sam Strike), is a damaged kid who has been traumatized by having to hear all the terrible things strangers and friends think of him.
 Meanwhile, both of the ostensible heroes Karl D’Branin (Eoin Macken) and Dr. Agatha Matheson (Gretchen Mol) have closely guarded secrets of their own.